Politics of Seychelles: Independence

 Although Mancham's SDP had initially opposed independence, public opinion on the island heavily favored it, and on June 29, 1976, the British officially granted independence to the Seychelles.
 Mancham was named the new president, and René became prime minister.
 The new government kept the original distribution of seats per their 1975 agreement.
 Each party agreed to a "grand coalition" until 1979, when the next elections would take place.

 Less than one year after independence, on 5 June 1977, the SPUP overthrew the newly formed government in a bloodless coup while Mancham was overseas at a Commonwealth conference in London.
 René initially denied involvement, but eventually took responsibility as leader of the SPUP.
 This coup was claimed to have been to prevent the establishment of a one-party state, but likely was more motivated by the SPUP's lack of representation in the newly formed legislature.
 Following the coup, René was installed as president and ruled by proclamation for the next two years, before imposing a new constitution in 1979 without referendum.
 During this period, the SPUP was formally renamed the Seychelles People's Progressive Front, and became the sole ruling party of the new single-party socialist state.
-New elections were also called in 1979, and Rene was formally elected President of Seychelles.
+New elections were also called in 1979, and René was formally elected President of Seychelles.

 One-party socialism

-One-party socialism was established in the Seychelles in 1979 by France-Albert Rene and his SPUP, and ended in 1991.
+One-party socialism was established in the Seychelles in 1979 by France-Albert René and his SPUP, and ended in 1991.
 During this time the state built one of Africa's highest gross domestic products per capita.